check-spelling-sandbox/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

   corresponds to `com.hazelcast.instance.ProtocolType#MEMBER` as the primary address.
-- For the other protocol connections (this is possible when advanced networking is enabled.), we select the public address of the corresponding protocol as the primary address. e.g. we select the public address that corresponds to `com.hazelcast.instance.ProtocolType#WAN` for the incoming connections to the connection manager which manages only the wan connections.
+- For the other protocol connections (this is possible when advanced networking is enabled), we select the public address of the corresponding protocol as the primary address. e.g. we select the public address that corresponds to `com.hazelcast.instance.ProtocolType#WAN` for the incoming connections to the connection manager which manages only the wan connections.